-- Lockout/Tagout (LOTO) equipment suspected of presenting a hazard to personnel or other equipment if operated. - Install a LOTO prior to beginning maintenance - Verify potential hazardous energy is discharged, dissipated - Tags must be legible, and indicate: initiator, reason, time & date - Tags must be respected as if they are a physical barrier preventing operation of equipment - NEVER operate locked or tagged-out equipment.
+- Lockout/Tagout (LOTO) equipment suspected of presenting a hazard to personnel or other equipment if operated. - Install a LOTO prior to beginning maintenance - Verify potential hazardous energy is discharged, dissipated - Tags must be legible, and indicate: initiator, reason, time & date - NEVER operate locked or tagged-out equipment.

-Cable Installations Must be Planned, Engineered, Documented, and Properly Executed to be Safe and Reliable
+Cable installations must be planned, engineered, documented, and properly executed to be safe and reliable